lyonstran/IML-FALL2025---Voter-Bias/results/cfb/original_data/readme.md

 ### `voters_by_week.csv`
 <b>Columns:</b>

-- Season: season year
+- Year: season year
 - Week: AP poll week number in the season
-- Voter: pollster name
+- Voter: pollster names
-- Publication: media outlet or affiliation of the voter

-This dataset tracks which pollsters participated each week, along with their associated publication.
-It serves as the base file for joining to bias measures, appearance summaries, and temporal participation patterns.
+This dataset tracks which pollsters participated each week by year.